mongodb/libmongocrypt/README.md

 - Ensure the version on Evergreen with the tagged commit is scheduled.
 The following tasks must pass to complete the release:
    - `upload-all`
    - `windows-upload`.
 It is scheduled from the `windows-upload-check` task.
+   - All `publish-packages` tasks.
+      - If the `publish-packages` tasks fail with an error like `[curator] 2024/01/02 13:56:17 [p=emergency]: problem submitting repobuilder job: 404 (Not Found)`, this suggests the published path does not yet exist.
+Barque (the Linux package publishing service) has protection to avoid unintentional publishes.
+File a DEVPROD ticket and assign to the team called Release Infrastructure to request the path be created.
+Then re-run the failing `publish-packages` task.
+Ask in the slack channel `#devprod-release-tools` for further help with `Barque` or `curator`.
 - Create the release from the GitHub releases page from the new tag.
 - Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/135)).
 - If this is a new minor release (e.g. `x.y.0`), file a DOCSP ticket to update the installation instructions on [Install libmongocrypt](https://www.mongodb.com/docs/manual/core/csfle/reference/libmongocrypt/). ([Example](https://jira.mongodb.org/browse/DOCSP-26877))